Mohammed Abdel Wahab: Contribution to Egyptian and Arabic music

 Abdel Wahab composed more than 1820 songs.
 Abdel Wahab is considered to be one of the most innovative Egyptian musicians of all time, laying the foundation for a new era of Egyptian music with his use of non-local rhythms and refined oud playing.

 Despite the fact that Abdel Wahab composed many songs and musical pieces of classical Arabic music, he was notably criticized for his orientation to Western music.
 In fact, he introduced Western rhythms to Egyptian songs in a way appropriate to the known then very classical forms of Egyptian songs.
 For example, in 1941, he introduced a waltz rhythm in his song "El Gandol," and, in 1957, he introduced a rock and roll rhythm in Abdel Halim Hafez's song "Ya Albi Ya Khali".
+In 1950s, he also produced a Palestinian nationalist song, "Akhi Jawiz Alzaalimun Almadaa" (Brothers, the oppressors has gone to far).

 He composed some of the best hits of Nagat El Saghira, including four poems by Nizar Qabbani.

 Abdel Wahab played oud before the prominent Egyptian poet, Ahmed Shawqi, and acted in several movies.
 He composed ten songs for Umm Kulthum.
 He was the first Egyptian singer to move from silent-era acting to singing.

 Abdel Wahab also composed songs for the Lebanese icon Fairuz whom he famously called "Our Ambassador to the Stars" and stated in 1958 that he was the leader of her fan club in Cairo.